Abigail Paduch

 Abigail Paduch (born 16 January 2000) is an Australian judoka.

 Paduch was born in Figtree, New South Wales on 16 January 2000.
-She first tried judo during her first year attending St Andrew's Cathedral School.
+She first tried judo during her first year attending Oak Flats High School.
 She joined the New South Wales junior squad within a month and won her first national title within three months.
 She returned to judo in 2018 after taking a break due to a spinal injury.
 She received a tier 3 scholarship with 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

-She won a bronze medal at the 2022 Commonwealth Games in the Women's +78 kg event.
+She won Australia's first Asia-Oceania Championship title in 2019 in the Woman's -78 kg and also won a bronze medal at the 2022 Commonwealth Games in the Women's +78 kg event.